-We do not cover topics such as email and using the Internet in the Beginning Computer course.
-Those topics are covered in our Computer Basics course, where we go into more detail about the Windows operating system, copying and saving files on the computer hard drive, and using programs such as email and Internet browsers.
-So if you are just starting with computers, you should take Beginning Computer.
-If you know how to do the basic tasks described in the paragraph above, you should take Computer Basics.
+We do not cover topics such as email and using the Internet in the First-time User course.
+Those topics are covered in our Use Your PC More Effectively course, where we go into more detail about the Windows 10 operating system, copying and saving files on the computer hard drive, and using programs such as email and Internet browsers.
+So if you are just starting with computers, you should take First-time Computer User.
+If you know how to do the basic tasks described in the paragraph above, you should take Use Your PC More Effectively.

 A desire to learn to use a computer.
-Our Beginning Computer assumes you know nothing about using a computer.
+Our First-time Computer User course assumes you know nothing about using a computer.
 We begin with how to turn it on and then how to use the mouse to click on items on the screen that tell the computer what to do.

 You may wonder why a workshop apparently costs more per class hour than a full course.
 The cost per class hour is approximately the same for workshops and courses, but there is a fixed cost of about $11 per student for the administrative overhead for any class.
 Because there are fewer class hours to spread that fixed cost over, workshops appear to have a higher cost per hour.

 We mail our printed catalog three times a year, about four to six weeks before a term begins.
-To get on our mailing list, send your name, street address, city, state, and zip code to firstname.lastname@example.org.
+To get on our mailing list, send your name, street address, city, state, and zip code to firstname.lastname@example.org or fill out our online form.
 You may also find information about our upcoming courses and workshops on our web page at www.mcgrathclc.com.

 Just ask us.
 We are always looking for volunteers.
 There are no special qualifications except a willingness to help other seniors learn to use a computer.
 You can find contact information here.